shigeyukey/shige-addons-wiki/src/anki-restart-v2.md

 <!-- Created -->
 [![reddit](https://github.com/shigeyukey/AnkiRestart/assets/124401518/85368aad-6f50-4335-8858-7a30a66fb065)](https://www.reddit.com/user/Shige-yuki)

 Quick Restart Anki.
-This is an improved version of the old AnkiRestart (Prototype), use only the add-on to restart, not external files.
+This is an improved beta version of the old AnkiRestart, it use only the add-on to restart, not external files.

+This V2 is a new prototype developed for some users who are not able to restart, so if old V1 is already working fine on your device you can use either add-on.

 ## How to use

-These features are available.
+These features are available:

-1. Added Restart button and Menu
+1. Added Restart button and Menu (Shortcut: `Ctrl+Shift+R`)
 2. Pop up restart dialog when updating add-ons

 Installing the add-on will add an icon to the Anki menu bar.
 Clicking on this icon will quickly restart Anki.
-MAC cannot display the icon here, so it will be displayed in the system tray instead.
+MacOS cannot display the icon here, so it will be displayed in the system tray instead.
 Blue is a normal restart, and red is an optional safe mode restart (default disabled).

-* Anki Home -> icon (Blue)
+* Anki Home -> Restart icon (Blue)
 * Anki Home -> tools -> AnkiRestartV2 -> Restart Anki now